 When describing experiences, don’t cut down other nurses to make yourself look good.
 It doesn’t work, you just end up looking like someone who has to put down others to elevate yourself….
 Not a good look.

-Don’t BS.
+Don’t make up answers.
 Nurses are good at reading people and can typically tell when someone is making up an answer just to get through it.
 If you don’t know something, admit it, but counteract that with an opportunity to learn, a similar experience, or something you observed but really spoke to you.

 Don’t refer to the same scenario over and over again.
 This is why practicing is so helpful because it brings various situations back to the forefront of your mind.